Tactical ballistic missile: Propulsion

-An Iskander-M solid-propelled rocket being launched in an 2018 exercise.
+An Iskander-M solid-propelled rocket being launched in a 2018 exercise.

 Early large rockets and missiles were propelled by liquid-propellant rocket engines, as the first types developed.
 These were replaced as soon as possible by solid fuel rocket motors.
 Liquid propellants involve cryogenic (liquid oxygen) or corrosive (nitric acid) oxidisers.
 These must be loaded before launch, delaying the rocket's time into action.
 This delay was a problem for large strategic missiles, but especially so for tactical.

 Missiles, particularly in the Soviet Union, switched to using storable liquid propellants such as IRFNA, inhibited nitric acid.
 These were still hazardous to handle, but could be stored pre-loaded in the missile.
 This also allowed the development of single vehicle transporter erector launchers (TEL), rather than the previous convoy of carriers, launchers, fuel vehicles and service vehicles.

 Western missiles adopted solid propellants instead, (Note: The liquid-fuelled MGM-52 Lance was one exception, remaining in service until the end of the Cold War.) which were inherently storable, and later Warsaw Pact missiles followed suit.
 Tactical missiles are now almost universally solid-fuelled, except for some states using indigenous derivatives of the original Scud platform.